sanger-pathogens/BaGPipe/README.md

 ### Example command
 Running BaGPipe is easy!
 You just need to specify a few input files (see [Inputs](#inputs) below).
 Some example input is provided in the [example_input](./example_input) folder.
 These example inputs will work with the below commands, provided assemblies available in the [Pyseer tutorial](https://pyseer.readthedocs.io/en/master/tutorial.html) are downloaded and paths in the inputs updated accordingly.
 Note: If you try BaGPipe on this _Streptococcus pneumoniae_ dataset you can replicate some analysis I did in my paper ([bioRxiv](https://doi.org/10.1101/2025.02.28.640835))!

 Different configuration profiles can be specified depending on the compute environment in which BaGPipe is run.
-In most cases, BaGPipe should be run in an HPC environment, but these environments are specific to host institutions.
-To run BaGPipe with an nf-core profile appropriate for your institution, find a config file [here](https://github.com/nf-core/configs/tree/master/conf).
-If a config file exists for your institution, run it using `-profile <institution>`.
-Different profiles can be combined in a list, with later profiles overriding previous ones.
+In most cases, BaGPipe should be run in an HPC environment, but these environments are specific to host institutions. *To run BaGPipe with an nf-core profile appropriate for your institution, find a config file [here](https://github.com/nf-core/configs/tree/master/conf).
+If a config file exists for your institution, run it using `-profile <institution>`.* Different profiles can be combined in a list, with later profiles overriding previous ones.

 You can also enable different methods for dependency management using profiles.
 Currently supported profiles for this purpose include: `singularity` and `docker`.

-For instance to run on an institutional HPC, using singularity to handle pipeline dependencies:
+For instance to run on an HPC, using singularity to handle pipeline dependencies:
 (Remember to update the input file paths according to your customised directory structure.)
 ```
 nextflow run sanger-pathogens/BaGPipe \